 Cybersecurity in the power sector is where IT and OT intersect—prevention must encompass both functions.
 Separate high-risk processes from day-to-day business processes.
 Upgrade IT systems, monitor security patches and build redundant systems to help with recovery.
 Plan for alternative vendors in case a partner experiences an attack.

-Strong, resilient cybersecurity solutions from GE Power
+Strong, resilient cybersecurity solutions from GE Vernova

 GE, in an industry first, has used an inventive approach to supply chain security, using TPM (Trusted Platform Module) processes to help deliver a secure, reliable supply chain experience for customers.
 In addition, our Power Patch Validation Program keeps control system environments up to date from a security perspective, so operational technology environments maintain their integrity and high performance levels.